CENSORED

 Bahe Katenay, Navajo from Big Mountain, Ariz., said oil and gas

-drilling is violating Navajos’ most sacred region, the Dine’ place of
+is violating Navajos’ most sacred region, the Dine’ place of

 origin, near present day Bloomfield, N.M.